 What is Tofu Made Of ?

-Tofu is made from soy beans in a process similar to making cheese.
+Tofu blocks are made from whole soy beans in a process similar to making cheese.
 The soy milk curd is used and pressed into blocks of different textures, from soft to extra firm.
 The flavor is very mild to non existent which makes it the perfect vehicle to absorb any kind of flavor just like a sponge.
 In our case that luscious sesame sauce!

 How Much Protein is in Tofu ?